Frequently Asked Questions

 - What if my question is not answered here?

-The Intramural Office is located in a Modular Building next to UREC, on the ISAT side of the building.
+The Intramural Office is located in UREC on the third floor.

 Monday through Friday from 1:00pm to 3:00pm.